 The mediator will document any agreement or outcomes reached at the meeting and copies will be provided to both parties.
-In the event that one party has not agreed to mediation, one party does not comply with the agreed outcomes or mediation does not reach a satisfactory outcome, either party has the option to escalate the dispute as described below.
+In the event that one party has not agreed to mediation, one party does not comply with the agreed outcomes or mediation does not reach a satisfactory outcome, either party has the option for further action as described below.

-If the dispute remains unresolved, the mediator will be required to provide a written report for Councillors and the parties involved in the dispute as to why the process did not result in a resolution.
+If the dispute remains unresolved, the mediator or conciliator will be required to provide a written report for Councillors and the parties involved in the dispute as to why the process did not result in a resolution.